Arjun-Kiran/FindingFriends/README.md

 FindingFriends
 ==============

-# DEPRECATED

-THIS IS DEPRECATED IN FAVOR OF https://github.com/esmongeski/FindingFriends (I lost access to the account this was living under.
-Please see the fork for all future commits)

 # LEGACY

-Application to play Finding Friends aka Chinese Bridge (https://www.pagat.com/kt5/pengyou.html)

-Mostly a python backend, webapp frontend, likely will be React/Redux down the line.
+Application to play Finding Friends aka Chinese Bridge (https://www.pagat.com/kt5/pengyou.html) Mostly a python backend, webapp frontend, likely will be React/Redux down the line.

 # Project overview